Dynamically Sampled Nonlocal Gradients for Stronger Adversarial Attacks: Preliminary

 \subsection{Notation}

-Let ($x$, $y$) with $x\in\mathbb{R}^d$ and $y\in\{1, 2, \dots, C\}$ be pairs of samples and labels in a classification task with $C$ different classes, where each sample is represented by a $d$-dimensional feature vector.
+Let ($x$, $y$) with $x\in\mathbb{R}^d$ and $y\in\{1, 2, \dots, C\}$ be pairs of samples (e.g., images) and labels in a classification task with $C$ different classes, where each sample is represented by a $d$-dimensional feature vector.
+We define a batch $M$ as a subset of ($x$, $y$) with $|M|$ tuples.
 In the following we assume that the samples are drawn from the $d$-dimensional unit cube, i.e., $x \in [0,1]^d$, as this is typically the case for image data.
 Let $\mathcal{L}$ be the loss function (e.g., categorical cross-entropy) of a neural network $F_{\theta}$, parameterized by the parameter vector $\theta \in \Theta$.
 Constructing an adversarial perturbation $\gamma \in \mathbb{R}^d$ with maximum effect on the loss value can be stated as the following optimization problem:

 The perturbation $\gamma$ is usually constrained in two ways: 1) The value range of the adversarial example is still valid for the respective domain (e.g, between [$0$, $1$] or [$0$, $255$] for images), 2) The adversarial example $x_{adv} = x + \gamma$ is within a set of allowed perturbations $S$ that are unlikely to change the class label for human perception.
 In the following, we focus on \textit{untargeted gradient-based adversarial attacks} that are constrained by the $L_{\infty}$ norm such that $||\gamma||_{\infty} \leq \epsilon$, as done in prior work \cite{Lin2020}.